- Home

 BMI Prime — A Simpler Way to Read Your Result

 BMI Prime divides your BMI by 25 (the upper limit of normal).
 A BMI of 22.9 gives a BMI Prime of 0.92 — meaning you're at 92% of the upper healthy limit.
 A BMI Prime above 1.0 means overweight; below 0.74 means underweight.
 It's just a different lens on the same number, but some people find the ratio easier to reason about than the raw BMI value.
-Your BMI calculator result above already gives you the raw BMI — BMI Prime is just a different way to interpret the same number.
+Your free BMI calculator result above already gives you the raw BMI — BMI Prime is just a different way to interpret the same number.
+Calculate online anytime and track changes over time.

 Frequently Asked Questions

-Disclaimer: This BMI calculator is for informational and educational purposes only.
+Disclaimer: This free online BMI calculator is for informational and educational purposes only.
 BMI is a screening tool, not a diagnostic measure.
 It does not account for muscle mass, bone density, ethnicity, age, or other individual factors.
 Consult a qualified healthcare provider before making health or medical decisions.
+This free tool is available online 24/7 — but it does not replace professional medical evaluation.

 More Health Calculators